Finix-07/Terminal-simulation-for-RFID-based-Bus-management-system/README.md

 (still pending for futher development)

-This project is a part of our 2nd-semester project, aiming to simulate RFID input via terminal and display updates in a GUI for managing our college bus transportation.
+This group project is a part of our 2nd-semester project, aiming to simulate RFID input via terminal and display updates in a GUI for managing our college bus transportation.

 ## Features